-Ellen is in demand throughout Chicago as a chamber musician and new music interpreter.
-She is the founding violinist of Chicago Q Ensemble, principal violinist of the International Chamber Artists, and a member of the annual Gesher Chamber Music Festival.
-Ellen has been a frequent guest artist with Fonema Consort, including their recent album, Pasos en un Otra Calle, which earned a Best of 2014 nod from the Chicago Reader.
-Other chamber appearances include ensemble dal niente, Access Contemporary Music, and Singers on New Ground.
+As a performer, Ellen is drawn to collaborative projects that defy genre and allow her to draw upon multiple skills and disciplines.
+As a member of the cast of Holcombe Waller's groundbreaking show Wayfinders, she toured to On The Boards Seattle, the MCA Chicago, and the Brooklyn Academy of Music (BAM).
+She is in demand throughout Chicago as a chamber musician and new music interpreter, and has performed works by Carolyn O'Brien, David Reminick, Maurico Pauly, Brian Baxter, and many others.
+She is the founding violinist of Chicago Q Ensemble and violinist of the International Chamber Artists.
+Other chamber appearances include Fonema Consort, ensemble dal niente, Access Contemporary Music, and Singers on New Ground.
 As an improviser, she has performed on Links Hall's Collision Theory, the City of Chicago’s Juicebox series, and Jessica Marasa's Jewel Tones series.

 Recent classical highlights include a performance of Beethoven's op.
 95 quartet on WFMT and performances of Bartok's Contrasts with CSO clarinetist John Bruce Yeh.
-She has been heard on the DePaul Faculty Recital Series, the PianoForte Foundation Salon Series, WFMT, and on multiple series at the Chicago Cultural Center.
-Ellen also served as principal second violin on Camerata Chicago‘s 2013 tour of Europe.
+She has been heard on WBEZ, WFMT, the DePaul Faculty Recital Series, the PianoForte Foundation Salon Series, and on multiple series at the Chicago Cultural Center.

 Ellen holds an M.M. from DePaul University and a B.M. from the Blair School of Music at Vanderbilt University, where she won The Vanderbilt Review prize for her original fiction and the Merrill Moore Prize for Poetry Writing.
 Before coming to Chicago, she lived in East Africa, serving on the faculty of the Umoja Arts Centre in Arusha, Tanzania.